ernesto1/monochrome/builder/java-tools/music-player/src/site/markdown/configuration.md

 ## Changing the default properties
-Available settings to configure can be seen in the `config.yaml` file.
+Available settings to configure can be seen in the `application.properties` file.
 The file can be found under `~/conky/monochrome/java`.

 ### Supported Players